 6. Working can actually improve your school performance.

-Surprisingly, having job can help keep you more focused on what’s important.
+Even with the related time constraints, having a job can help keep you more focused on what’s important.
 As a working professional, you face business challenges and workplace issues that apply directly to the college courses you’re taking.
 It’s always easier to write a paper about a topic that’s relevant to your career.
 Some students take it a step further and share school projects with their boss and turn their research into a solution that solves a problem at work.
 What a great way to add value and position yourself for a promotion!

 Whatever your skill level, educational background or financial situation, college is a golden opportunity to improve and grow.
 It’s a smart investment in your future, even if you have to work harder to make ends meet.
 Do you have what it takes to work while going to school?
 The facts don’t lie: You really can do it, no matter what.